Red Pepper and Walnut Dip (Muhammara)

-The red berries are sold as dried coarsely ground or whole berries; mostly it is sold ground in the states.
+The red berries are sold as dried coarsely ground or whole berries.
 The flavor is tart to sour tasting.
 In the Middle East sumac is considered mainly a condiment used much like salt at the table.
 Sumac can be used to season poultry, meats and fish kebab for the grill to give it a zesty tang.
 Sumac is also used as a garnish for hummus, or rice.

 Look for sumac or at Middle Eastern markets, gourmet shops, and some mail-order sources.